 After a brief stint in Clarksville (Tenn.) working for The Leaf Chronicle as the Tennessee Titans beat writer and high school sports editor, my wife and I moved to Chattanooga to work for the Times Free Press.
 I was there multiple years, covering everything from two Masters and U.S. Open golf tournaments to UT Chattanooga football and basketball.
 I also did some Southeastern Conference writing, which is sort of impossible not to do as a writer in this part of the country.

-In my free time, I love spending time with my wife and 3-year-old son, trout fishing, wood working and golfing.
+In my free time, I love spending time with my wife and 4-year-old son, trout fishing and golfing.
 I try to put God first in everything I do, followed by family and football.
-I really enjoy following the Tennessee Vols, Atlanta Braves, college football recruiting, Atlanta Falcons, fantasy sports, and PGA Tour golf, and I spend multiple hours daily listening to alt country on Pandora.
+I really enjoy following the Tennessee Vols, Atlanta Braves, college football recruiting, Atlanta Falcons, fantasy sports, and PGA Tour golf, and I spend multiple hours daily listening to Son Volt, Uncle Tupelo, Jason Isbell, Jill Andrews and Sturgill Simpson, among similar others.
 It soothes my soul second only to catching a fish on a quiet mountain stream.